≥99%

 Areas of Study

-Anti-Inflammatory Synergy
+Synergy Characterization

 References

 - [1]Sikiric P, Seiwerth S, Rucman R, et al. (2018).
-Stable gastric pentadecapeptide BPC 157: novel therapy in gastrointestinal tract.
+Stable gastric pentadecapeptide BPC 157 in preclinical research.
 Current Pharmaceutical Design, 24(18), 1990-2001.

 - [2]Goldstein AL, Hannappel E, Sosne G, Kleinman HK.
 (2012).
 Thymosin β4: a multi-functional regenerative peptide.
-Basic properties and clinical applications.
 Expert Opinion on Biological Therapy, 12(1), 37-51.

 - [3]Sosne G, Qiu P, Goldstein AL, Wheater M. (2010).
 Biological activities of thymosin β4 defined by active sites in short peptide sequences.
 FASEB Journal, 24(7), 2144-2151.